 - First Seabridge exploration program initiated at Snowstorm gold project in Nevada

 - Balance Sheet Strengthened with Closing of $19.7 Million Flow-Through Financing

 During the three-month period ended June 30, 2018 Seabridge posted a net loss of $2.4 million ($0.04 per share) compared to a loss of $1.7 million ($0.03 per share) for the same period in 2017.
 During the 2nd quarter, Seabridge invested $7.4 million in mineral interest project spending compared to $5.8 million in the second quarter of 2017.
 At June 30, 2018, net working capital was $27.7 million compared to $19.6 million at December 31, 2017.

-The Company's principal assets are the 100% owned KSM property located near Stewart, British Columbia, Canada and the 100% owned Courageous Lake gold project located in Canada's Northwest Territories.
-For a breakdown of Seabridge's mineral resources by project and resource category please visit the Company's website at www.seabridgegold.net/resources.php.
+Seabridge Gold holds a 100% interest in several North American gold resource projects.
+The Company's principal assets are the KSM and Iskut properties located near Stewart, British Columbia, Canada and the Courageous Lake gold project located in Canada's Northwest Territories.
+For a breakdown of Seabridge's mineral reserves and resources by project and category please visit the Company's website at www.seabridgegold.net/resources.php.

 All resource estimates reported by the Corporation were calculated in accordance with the Canadian National Instrument 43-101 and the Canadian Institute of Mining and Metallurgy Classification system.
 These standards differ significantly from the requirements of the U.S. Securities and Exchange Commission.
 Mineral resources which are not mineral reserves do not have demonstrated economic viability.